kubrickfr/avsc-wiki/API.md

 ##### `protocol.emit(name, req, emitter, cb)`

-+ `name` {String} Message name.
++ `name` {String} Name of the message to emit.
+If this message is sent to a `Protocol` instance with no handler defined for this name, an "unsupported message" error will be returned.
-+ `req` {Object} Request value, must correspond to the message.
++ `req` {Object} Request value, must correspond to the message's declared request type.
-+ `emitter` {MessageEmitter} See below.
++ `emitter` {MessageEmitter} Emitter used to send the message.
+See [createEmitter](#protocolcreateemittertransport-opts-cb) for how to obtain one.
-+ `cb(err, res)` {Function} Callback called when the remote call returns.
++ `cb(err, res)` {Function} Function called with the remote call's response (and eventual error) when available.

 Send a message.
+This is always done asynchronously.

 ##### `protocol.on(name, handler)`

-+ `name` {String} Message name.
++ `name` {String} Message name to add the handler for.
 An error will be thrown if this name isn't defined in the protocol.
+At most one handler can exist for a given name (any previously defined handler will be overwritten).
 + `handler(req, listener, cb)` {Function} Handler, called each time a message with matching name is received.
+The `listener` argument will be the corresponding `MessageListener` instance.
+The final callback argument `cb(err, res)` should be called to send the response back to the emitter.

 Add a handler for a given message.
-If a message for which no handler is attached is received, its emitter will receive an unsupported message error.

 ##### `protocol.createEmitter(transport, [opts,] [cb])`